Politics MAStudy level: Postgraduate

 Dissertation - 50 credits

-This module is designed to enable students to complete a project entailing independent study, using appropriate research techniques and source materials.
+This module is designed to enable you to complete a project entailing independent study, using appropriate research techniques and source materials.
 It may consist of one or several of the following criteria: a critical evaluation of literature, a reassessment of evidence, an evaluation of particular approaches or techniques, a reflection on a practical experience, or a limited piece of original or applied research.

 Leading Diverse Workforces - 10 credits